What does an HHA do?

 3. You change people’s lives.

 A home health aide cares for more than just their client.
 Those in need have families and communities supporting them as well.
 Becoming their HHA means you become part of that world.

 You are responsible for your client’s well-being and for being a reliable presence in their life.
 It is your job to be the constant, unwavering professional your client, and their family, can trust.
 This professionalism, coupled with your unique skills, makes you a life-changing force.

 4. You’re an important part of the healing process.

 Each client's diagnosis may vary and the home health aide is there to provide consistent care, in every situation.
 You are there to keep your client content, with an ear to listen or a shoulder to cry on.

 Home health aides show the world every day that it’s important to be kind, loving, and strong.
 You can work alongside those who provide skilled care to add the personal touch and emotional support a person needs to heal.

 Along with your compassion, excellence, and reliability, you are a sense of normalcy, during what can be a very difficult time.
 As an HHA, you have the power to bring health and happiness into a person’s life.

 We are all different and we all have something unique to offer.
 Your personality and individual talents are what make the home health care experience a memorable and positive one.

 You can teach your clients something new and learn something new from them.
 Being a home health aide gives you an amazing opportunity to see the world through different eyes.
-When you work as home health aide, you become a teacher, a healer, and a source of strength.
+When you work as an HHA, you become a teacher, a healer, and a source of strength.